princeofdream/picocom/doc/ppcom.1.md

 for transmitting files are given by the **--send-cmd** option.
 Similarly the program to receive files, and its arguments, are given by the **--receive-cmd** option.
-For example, in order to start a picocom session that uses **sz(1)** to transmit files, and **rz(1)** to receive files, you have to say something like this:
+For example, in order to start a ppcom session that uses **sz(1)** to transmit files, and **rz(1)** to receive files, you have to say something like this:

-    picocom --send-cmd "sz -vv" --receive-cmd "rz -vv" ...
+    ppcom --send-cmd "sz -vv" --receive-cmd "rz -vv" ...

 If the argument to the **-send-cmd** option, or the argument to the **--receive-cmd** option is the empty string, then the respective command is disabled.
-For example, in order to disable both the "send" and the "receive" commands you can invoke picocom like this:
+For example, in order to disable both the "send" and the "receive" commands you can invoke ppcom like this:

-    picocom --send-cmd '' --receive-cmd '' ...
+    ppcom --send-cmd '' --receive-cmd '' ...

-A picocom session with both, the send- and the receive-file commands disabled does not **fork(2)** and does not run any external programs.
+A ppcom session with both, the send- and the receive-file commands disabled does not **fork(2)** and does not run any external programs.

-During the picocom session, if you key the "send" or "receive" commands (e.g. by pressing **C-a**, **C-s**, or **C-a**, **C-r**) you will be prompted for a filename.
+During the ppcom session, if you key the "send" or "receive" commands (e.g. by pressing **C-a**, **C-s**, or **C-a**, **C-r**) you will be prompted for a filename.
 At this prompt you can enter one or more file-names, and any additional arguments to the transmission or reception program.
-Command-line editing and rudimentary pathname completion are available at this prompt, if you have compiled picocom with support for the linenoise library.
-Pressing **C-c** at this prompt will cancel the file transfer command and return to normal picocom operation.
-After entering a filename (and / or additional transmission or reception program arguments) and assuming you have not canceled the operation by pressing **C-c**, picocom will start the external program as specified by the **--send-cmd**, or **--receive-cmd** option, and with any filenames and additional arguments you may have supplied.
+Command-line editing and rudimentary pathname completion are available at this prompt, if you have compiled ppcom with support for the linenoise library.
+Pressing **C-c** at this prompt will cancel the file transfer command and return to normal ppcom operation.
+After entering a filename (and / or additional transmission or reception program arguments) and assuming you have not canceled the operation by pressing **C-c**, ppcom will start the external program as specified by the **--send-cmd**, or **--receive-cmd** option, and with any filenames and additional arguments you may have supplied.
 The standard input and output of the